Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

 If you’ve caught them scribbling outlines of Erza Scarlet on their napkins and notebooks, take them by the hand and lead them to a better way of learning.
 The Master Guide to Drawing Anime: How to Draw Original Characters from Simple Templates offers detailed, step-by-step instructions on everything from proportioning figures to shading gigantic anime eyes.

-It’ll teach them what they need to know about designing their own manga or even just drawing really good fanart.
+It’ll teach them what they need to know about designing their own manga or even just drawing really good fanart for whatever anime they are interested in.

 Noh Problem: Hannya Demon Japanese Theater Mask Enamel Pin